-Show season is upon us and the staff at Starwood Equine would like to remind horse owners of the importance of practicing proper biosecurity, as there is always disease risk when horses of unknown health status are intermingling at a competition.
+Show season is in full swing and the staff at Starwood Equine would like to remind horse owners of the importance of practicing proper biosecurity, as there is always disease risk when horses of unknown health status are intermingling at a competition.
 While you cannot eliminate the risk, you can reduce it with the following biosecurity tips:

 Schedule a wellness exam to ensure that your horse is fit for travel and competition as well as up to date on vaccinations.
 This is a great time to discuss your showing schedule with your veterinarian to determine if any additional vaccines may be needed based upon your expected travel.
 It is also a good opportunity to perform Coggins testing, pre-schedule health certificate checks, and record baseline vitals.